gconfs-conferences/csharp-2018/slides.md

 > - `power >>= 3;`{.cs}
 > - `power <<= 2;`{.cs}

-> - What is the value of power ?
+> - What is the value of power?

 ## Bitwise operators - Shift